rafael-g-depaulo/obsidian-vault/RPG/R20/Compiled/R20 - rulebook.md

 ### Considering:

-- maybe remove summon from wild group. only do it after a concrete example shows up
-- maybe separate curse into 2 different tags if the need arises
+- maybe separate curse into 2 different tags if the need arises (considering... sounds like maybe a good idea)
 - remove physical tags. hasn't been an example yet of it being useful
 - maybe add a tag specifically for self combat buffs?
+- maybe remove summon from wild group. only do it after a concrete example shows up

 ### Tag descriptions

 1. arcane: (general magic stuff. grease, prestidigitation, tiny hut and shit)

-by nature:

 - #occult
   - #curse (debuf)